 OT students must maintain a GPA of 3.0 on a 4.0 scale for all undergraduate work.
 All majors must achieve a final grade of “C” or better in all undergraduate OT courses and related required courses; a grade of “P” in OT 482 & OT 483; and a final grade of B or better in all graduate courses.
-The repeat/delete option may be used one time for undergraduate occupational therapy courses and for one course only (COR or OT) at the graduate level.
+The repeat/delete option may be used one time for undergraduate occupational therapy courses for up to three times in total and for two courses only (COR or OT) at the graduate level.
 Students who do not meet this requirement will be dismissed from the Program.

 Students in good standing who leave the Occupational Therapy Program for less than one year may re-enroll if space is available.
 Requirements for readmission to Alvernia University must be met.